Rays vs. White Sox Player Props Betting Odds

 Arozarena Stats

-- Arozarena has four doubles, a triple, five home runs, nine walks and 24 RBI (31 total hits).
-He's also swiped three bases.
+- Randy Arozarena has 31 hits with four doubles, a triple, five home runs, 10 walks and 24 RBI.
+He's also stolen three bases.

 Arozarena Recent Games